 Since 2011, the Compensation Committee of our Board of Directors (the "Compensation Committee") have approved grants of performancecontingent RSAs and RSUs to senior management and a non-executive officer.
 Generally, these awards have dual triggers of vesting based upon the achievement of certain performance goals by a pre-specified date, as well as a requirement for continued employment.
 Recognition of stock-based compensation expense begins when the performance goals are deemed probable of achievement.

-Included in these performance-contingent RSAs is the grant of 1,290,000 special long-term retention and incentive performance-contingent RSAs to senior management in 2011.
-The awards have dual triggers of vesting based upon the achievement of certain performance conditions over a six-year timeframe from 2011 through December 31, 2016 and require continued employment.
-In connection with the Spin-Off, our Compensation Committee approved the modification of the remaining tranches related to these awards as the performance conditions associated with the remaining portions of these awards were unlikely to be consistent with the new strategies of each company following the Spin-Off.
-The remaining 63,000 RSAs for which service-based vesting was not triggered at the time of the Spin-Off remain subject to new performance conditions (as well as the original service conditions).
-In addition, the RSAs for which both the performance and service-based conditions were not achieved prior to the Spin-Off were entitled to the pro rata dividend distribution made by Innoviva on June 2, 2014 of one ordinary share of Theravance Biopharma for every 3.5 shares of Innoviva common stock subject to their awards, which will also be subject to the same new performance and service conditions as the original RSAs to which they relate.
-As of March 31, 2016, we determined that the achievement of the requisite performance conditions was not probable and, as a result, no compensation cost was recognized for the remaining equity awards.
+Included in these performance-contingent RSAs is the remaining grant of 63,000 special long-term retention and incentive performance-contingent RSAs to senior management in 2011.
+The awards have dual triggers of vesting based upon the achievement of certain performance conditions over a six-year timeframe from 2011 through December 31, 2016 and require continued service to the company.
+During the year ended December 31, 2016, we determined that the achievement of the requisite performance conditions was met.
+These awards remain subject to continued employment and will vest in November 2017.
+The stock-based compensation cost for these awards was not material for the three months ended March 31, 2017.

 On January 14, 2016, the Compensation Committee approved and granted 282,394 RSAs and 46,294 RSUs to senior management.
-These awards include a market condition based on Relative Total Shareholder Return ("TSR") and a service condition that requires continued employment, collectively the "Performance Measures".
+These awards include a market condition based on Total Shareholder Return ("TSR") and a service condition that requires continued employment, collectively the "Performance Measures I".
 The vesting percentages of these awards are calculated based on the two-year TSR with a catch-up provision opportunity measured on January 13, 2019 for RSAs and on September 30, 2018 for RSUs.
-Two-thirds of amounts earned at the end of year two will vest and be distributed on February 20, 2018, while the final one-third earned after two years as well as the catch up amount earned will vest and be distributed on February 20, 2018 for RSUs.
-The actual payout of shares may range from a minimum of zero shares to a maximum of 328,688 shares granted upon the actual performance against the Performance Measures.
-The grant date fair value of these awards is determined using a Monte Carlo valuation model.
-The aggregate value of \$2.0 million is recognized as compensation expense over the service period and is not reversed if the market condition is not met.
+Two-thirds of amounts earned at the end of year two will vest and be distributed on February 20, 2018, while the final one-third earned after two years as well as the catch-up amount earned will vest and be distributed on February 20, 2019 for RSAs and November 20, 2018 for RSUs.
+The actual payout of shares may range from a minimum of zero shares to a maximum of 328,688 shares granted upon the actual performance against the Performance Measures I. The grant date fair value of these awards is determined using a Monte Carlo valuation model.
+The aggregate value of \$2.0 million is recognized as compensation expense over the implied service period and will not be reversed if the market condition is not met.